Relative ergodic properties of C*-dynamical systems: Introduction

 \section{Introduction}

 In recent years there has been much activity to study various ergodic theorems and ergodic properties of C*- and W*-dynamical systems.
-See for example \cite{NSZ}, \cite{AD}, \cite{AM}, \cite{Fid}, \cite{Fid2}, \cite{BDS} and \cite{AET}.
+See for example \cite{NSZ},\cite{Fid}, \cite{Fid2}, \cite{BDS} and \cite{AET} (also see \cite{Kr} for a general account of ergodic theorems).
 When studying ergodic properties of such a system, it has become clear that it is often necessary to work relative to some subalgebra (or even some more general subspace) of the C*- or W*-algebra involved.
 This is already a standard idea in classical ergodic theory (see for example \cite{HK05}), and it has indeed been important in recent work in the noncommutative theory as well, as can be seen for example in \cite{AD}, \cite{FM}, \cite{Fid2}, \cite{AET} and \cite{D3}.
-In this paper we continue this development.
+In this paper we continue this development, focussing in particular on ideas related to Abadie and Dykema's work \cite{AD} on relative unique ergodicity, but as opposed to \cite{AD}, not just relative to fixed point algebras.